 Handling complaints from the chambers management perspective

-Rob Wagg, Chief Executive at New Park Court Chambers, and member of the Bar Council’s Bar Representation Committee, will discuss his chamber’s approach to complaints handling.
-He will cover how they assess what is within scope and how to communicate effectively with the complainant as well as supporting the respondee.
-He will share some examples of complaints that have been fully and partially upheld as well as not upheld.
+Nicky Leighton, Customer Insights Manager, the Barrister Group, and member of the Bar Council’s Bar Representation Committee, will discuss her chamber’s approach to complaints handling.
+She will cover how they assess what is within scope and how to communicate effectively with the complainant as well as supporting the respondee.
+She will share some examples of complaints that have been fully and partially upheld as well as not upheld.

 Understanding subject access requests